SSOCosta/Library-Book-Borrowing-Paterns-Project/README.md

 Documentation:

-Please check documentation at libraries_documentation.txt for better understanding of the used dataset.
+Please check documentation at 'libraries_documentation.docx' for better understanding of the used dataset.